rocketby/RegistrationForm/README.md

-The project is about testing registration form!
+The project is about testing registration form (using POM and Java Faker)!